jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The Compound MAC computation is as follows:

 ~~~~
-   Compound-MAC = the first 20 octets of MAC( CMK[j], BUFFER )
+   Compound-MAC = the first 20 octets of MAC( CMK[n], BUFFER )
 ~~~~

-where j is the number of the last successfully executed inner method, MAC is the MAC function negotiated in TLS (e.g. TLS 1.2 in {{RFC5246}}), and BUFFER is created after concatenating these fields in the following
+where n is the number of the last successfully executed inner method, MAC is the MAC function negotiated in TLS (e.g. TLS 1.2 in {{RFC5246}}), and BUFFER is created after concatenating these fields in the following
 order: